cb-technologists/blog/content/posts/cloud-run-with-core.md

 CloudBees Core is an enterprise version of Jenkins that provides better scalability, security and availability by running on and leveraging Kubernetes.

-In this post we will explore a combination of features and best practices for using CloudBees Core on Kubernetes to deploy serverless preview development environments for GitHub Pull Requests(PR) to Cloud Run allowing developers to review and test changes for a web application before those changes are merged to the master branch and deployed to production.
+In this post we will explore a combination of features and best practices for using CloudBees Core on Kubernetes to deploy serverless preview development environments for GitHub Pull Requests(PR) to Cloud Run, allowing developers to review and test changes for a web application before those changes are merged to the master branch and deployed to production.
 After the PR is reviewed and merged to the master branch, the web application will be deployed to GKE on Google Cloud running Cloud Run for Anthos.
 Finally, CloudBees Core [external HTTP endpoints](https://docs.cloudbees.com/docs/cloudbees-core/latest/cloud-admin-guide/external-http-endpoints) for [CloudBees Cross Team Collaboration](https://docs.cloudbees.com/docs/cloudbees-core/latest/cloud-admin-guide/cross-team-collaboration) will be used to automatically clean up the PR Cloud Run preview environment.

 ## Why Serverless?
 Of course serverless doesn't mean there aren't any servers.
 Rather serverless refers to reducing or completely removing the need to manage infrastructure for applications and making deployment of those applications easier.
-Cloud Run takes the auto-management of your application to a new level by providing managed autoscaling, redundancy, and TLS.
+Cloud Run takes the auto-management of your application deployment to a new level by providing managed autoscaling, redundancy, and TLS.
 And when your application isn't servicing requests, it is spun down and you pay nothing.

 ### Knative